JacobMisirian/DblTekGoIPPwn/README.md

 ```

-From here you can simply begin entering commands (there is no shell prompt).
+From here you can begin entering commands (there is no shell prompt).

 ### Calculating a Challenge Response

-Say you simply wanted to calculate the response to a GoIP challenge ```N1746203308```.
-Simply
+Say you wanted to calculate the response to a GoIP challenge ```N1746203308```.
+You would just
 run the following command.

 ```